f17208/game-of-life/README.md

 `yarn install`: installs `node_modules`.

-`yarn start`: runs the app on localhost:3000.
+`yarn start`: runs the app on localhost.

+`yarn test:e2e`: runs e2e tests only.
+Before running this script, there must be a running instance of the React app on localhost.

-`yarn test`: runs all tests.
+`yarn test`: runs all tests but e2e.
+Does not require a running instance of the app.

 ## Other scripts